A bit about us

 My past informs my present.
 I discover how with the power of one ( or two in this case!)
 I can make a difference in my corner of the world.
 How kindness and generosity can be paid forward.
 How as a community we can create forward momentum when we practice acceptance and inclusion, when we celebrate the individual and empower our children.

 I have a small scar under my right eye (it looks like three little dots).
 It represents my journey to Common Digs, as it has been a bit like connecting the dots.
 Growing up on an acreage, I was given the privilege and freedom to explore and play in the natural surroundings for endless hours every day.
 Now, I have a very deep connection to nature. (see the dots connecting?)
 I didn’t always see it though, having spent 10 years in the corporate world.
 Having had children now and met the challenge of one of them having a disability I have come to feel pretty strongly about the power and necessity of getting people outside for them and for our world (my dots connecting like in a mandelbrot).
-So much so that now I am a MEd candidate specializing in Early Childhood Education and Ecological Consciousness and soon I will be one of the first Canadian-trained Forest School Practitioners.
+So much so that now I am a MEd candidate specializing in Early Childhood Education and Ecological Consciousness and was one of the first to take the Forest School Practitioner training in Canada.
 (More dots connected.)
 It seems meaningful work was always just outside my back door.

 I first started appreciating the Prairie landscape a few years ago.
 Prior to my awakening, I saw the Prairies as dull, brown and plain.
 It wasn’t until one run where I found myself, seeing silvers, purples, reds and pinks, in amongst the brown that I fell in love with the landscape I call home.
 My wish is that people, of all ages and abilities have an awakening like mine.
 Where they come to love, cherish and appreciate the land around them ~ Tara, B.Ed.